 FATE makes designers question whether the AI systems they build are responsible.
 FACTS introduces the question of who that responsibility extends to while maintaining the same commitment to fairness, accountability, and transparency.

-Non-human animals are already the targets of AI systems that monitor behaviors and make decisions about livelihood at industrial scale.
-The question is no longer whether they are affected but whether we continue to design and build as if they aren't.
+Non-human animals are already the subjects of AI systems that monitor their behaviors and make life-or-death decisions at industrial scale.
+The question is no longer whether they are affected, but whether we continue to design and build as if they aren't.

 FOOTNOTES